skwid138/Prime-code-challenge-3/README.md

 ### Baseline
 Before we can launch, we at least need to be able to add new treats.

-* `POST /treats` expects a treat description and link to a url image
+* `POST /treats` expects a treat name, description and link to a url image

 ### Special Sauce
 Our client will be ecstatic if we can also deliver the ability to update and